aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

   aptos move run --function-id 8cdf69c8c93fee36ed83f8882908060c1335ed39a827c08dbb506b46237e88fb::minting::mint_nft --profile nft-receiver
   ```

-1. When asked, `Do you want to submit a transaction for a range of...?`, enter: `yes`
+1. When asked, `Do you want to submit a transaction for a range of...?`, enter `yes` and hit return.

 1. Receive results resembling: